 - Work with a provider who passes on savings

 While these may help, they’ll cost you even more time and money.
 Most importantly, though, they won’t solve the root problem.
+It's the same with the Azure calculator, if you get accurate estimates out of it you still have to implement those changes and monitor them over time.

 Unless you’re continually monitoring and optimising your ever-changing cloud deployments, your monthly costs will inevitably creep up higher than expected.